Lost-Outpost/outlander/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

-# Final Checklist
-Check the following items before starting the game (they are easy to miss)
-- If you are using a wide-screen monitor, make sure you have done the [post-install steps for wide-screens](https://github.com/Guitarninja2/thepath/blob/main/CONFIGURATION.md#widescreen)
-- Choose the ENB Preset you want (if you want one) from the [enb configuration](https://github.com/Guitarninja2/thepath/blob/main/CONFIGURATION.md#enb-and-reshade-presets) page

-# Gameplay Guide
-My team and I have put together a helpful [gameplay guide](GAMEPLAY.md) to get you informed on any gameplay changes and additional content you should be aware of.
-You can find that [here](GAMEPLAY.md).

 # Configuration

 If you wish to further customize by changing the ENB preset, changing dodge keys, or swapping optional mods you can visit the [Configuration](CONFIGURATION.md) page for more info.